-Kidzworld gives you the deets on this sweet, tree-hugging movie now out on home video.
+Kidzworld gives you the deets on this sweet, tree-hugging movie, the Lorax now out on home video.

 By: Lynn Barker

 What if you lived in an all-plastic world?
 No trees anywhere except plastic ones and to get oxygen (which real trees help make) you had to buy it?
 Kinda would suck!
 Based on the popular Dr. Seuss book, The Lorax centers upon a magical creature who speaks on behalf of trees!